tensorflow/community/rfcs/20201121-keras-model-fit-ps.md

     return False
 ```

+In addition, this `DataAdapter` needs to verify that the `dataset` passed in is infinite.

 #### Multiple steps within a train function

 Keras training API has a mechanism to run multiple steps within one `tf.function`’ed train function, which is intended for less time spent on RPCs between the coordinator and the workers, and thus better training performance.
 This is specified as the `steps_per_execution` argument in the `model.compile` call.
 Parameter server training can naturally benefit from this mechanism, without the need of code changes, but it is worth noting that all steps run within a `tf.function` will be executed on the same worker.
 The major implication of this is possible limitations on callbacks, as explained in the “Callbacks” section below.